aws-samples/amazon-dynamodb-labs/content/game-player-data/open-games/index.en.md

 ---
-title: "Find open games"
+title: "4.
+Find open games"
-menuTitle: "Find open games"
 date: 2021-04-21T07:33:04-05:00
 weight: 40
 chapter: true
-pre: "<b>4. </b>"
 description: "In this module, you learn about using Global Secondary Indexes (GSIs) as a sparse index and use it to find open games."
 ---